Multivector Contractions Revisited, Part I: The contractions zoo

-\subsection{Different Conventions}
+\subsection{Different conventions}

-If having different kinds of contraction is not confusing enough, one must be aware of the various conventions.
-For simplicity, we use blades $A,B,C$, but depending on the author these might be forms.
+If having left and right contractions between different kinds of elements is not confusing enough, one must be aware of the various conventions.
+To make matters worse, usually these are not clearly identified.
+For simplicity, here $A,B,C$ can be multivectors or forms.

 Most authors use $\lcontr$ for the left contraction, with the lower side of the `hook' towards the contractor.
-But in \cite{Reichardt1957} it is towards the contractee; in \cite{Marcus1975} the contractor is on the left of either $\lcontr$ or $\rcontr$; \cite{Sternberg1964} uses $\lcontr$ and $\rcontr$ depending on whether a multivector is contracting on a form or vice-versa. \CITE{but both are called right interior multiplications, and are adjoints of left exterior products.}

-Alternative symbols, like $\dashv$ \cite{BayroCorrochano2018}, $\ominus$ \cite{Browne2012}, $:$ \cite{Pavan2017}, $\llcontr$ \cite{Shaw1983} and $\glcontr$ \cite{Dorst2007}, are also used.
-In Differential Geometry, contraction by a vector $v$ is often represented by $\iota_v$ or $\mathrm{i}(v)$.
-We use $\llcontr$ and $\glcontr$ to distinguish conventions II and III, described below, but this is not common practice. \CITE{\cite{Shaw1983} uses llcontr for I} Geometric algebraists follow III, and though many \cite{Dorst2007,Hitzer2012,VazJr2016} use $\glcontr$, there is an effort to make $\lcontr$ the standard notation (in our opinion, this is unfortunate, as $\glcontr$ helped distinguish their convention).
+But in \cite{Reichardt1957} it is towards the contractee; in \cite{Marcus1975} the contractor is on the left of either $\lcontr$ or $\rcontr$; \cite{Federer1969,Sternberg1964} use $\lcontr$ to contract a multivector on a form, and $\rcontr$ for the opposite (but their $\lcontr$'s differ). \CITE{In Sternberg1964 both are adjoints of left $\wedge$, and called right interior multiplications.
+In Federer1969 $\lcontr$ is adjoint of right $\wedge$} In Differential Geometry \cite{Abraham1988,Kobayashi1996a}, contraction by a vector $v$ often appears as an operator $\mathrm{i}_v$ or $\iota_v$.
+Other symbols used are $\llcontr$ \cite{Shaw1983}, $\glcontr$ \cite{Dorst2007}, $\dashv$ \cite{BayroCorrochano2018}, $\ominus$ \cite{Browne2012} and $:$ \cite{Pavan2017}.
+We use $\lcontr$, $\llcontr$, $\glcontr$ to distinguish conventions I, II, III below, but this is not common practice. \CITE{Shaw1983 uses llcontr for I} In GA, some authors \cite{Dorst2007,Hitzer2012,VazJr2016} use $\glcontr$, but there is an effort to standardize $\lcontr$ (in our opinion, this is unfortunate, as $\glcontr$ helps identify their convention).